Chalwk/JeriCraftDocs/README.md

 ---

-## 🌟 Community Rules

-Be sure to check out the **[Community Rules](policies/Community-Rules.md)** so we can all keep things fun and friendly!
-😊

----

 ## 🤝 Contributing

 Got ideas to improve our docs?
 Found a typo?
-We’d love your help! 🛠
+We’d love your help!<br>
 Check out our **[Contributing Guidelines](CONTRIBUTING.md)** to learn more.

 ---